A massive and evolved slow-rotating galaxy in the early Universe: Methods

 \subsection{Spatial Binning and Kinematic Modeling}

 The {\sc ppxf} method used for determining the redshift is also used for modeling the stellar line-of-sight velocity distribution across the projected face of the galaxy.
-Spaxels are spatially binned using a Voronoi binning technique \cite{Cappellari2003} to obtain $SNR\gtrsim20$ per bin (bins are shown in Figure~\ref{fig:KIN_VBIN}).
+Spaxels are spatially binned using a Voronoi binning technique \cite{Cappellari2003} to obtain $SNR\gtrsim20$ per bin (bins are shown in Figure~\ref{fig:KIN_BIN}).
 This was chosen as a balance between having sufficient bins to map the face of the galaxy and sufficient $SNR$ to reliably measure kinematics.

+The center of each galaxy was taken to be the average inverse-variance flux weighted position in the collapsed data cube:

+where \textit{x} is either right ascension or declination, \textit{N} is the number of spaxels in the dimension in question, $F_i$ is the total flux in a spaxel collapsed over the entire spectral wavelength, and $\delta F_i$ is the uncertainty on $F_i$.

+The calculation of the distance of each binned group of spaxels from the center was calculated in the same flux-weighted manner, where \textit{N} is the number of spaxels in a given bin and \textit{x} is the distance of that spaxel from the galaxy center.

 The $\lambda_{\rm R_e}$ measurement is insensitive to the choice of Voronoi binning of spaxels provided, but the uncertainties on both velocity offset and stellar velocity dispersion increase significantly when binning is done with a target $SNR\lesssim15$.
-We note that the same choice of $SNR$ does reveal clear kinematic patterns in the other two targets in this program (Figure~\ref{fig:KIN_VBIN}).
+We note that the same choice of $SNR$ does reveal clear kinematic patterns in the other two targets in this program (Figure~\ref{fig:KIN_BIN}).